This year, we’re supporting LGBTQ+ communities with commitments to help fund and celebrate inclusive spaces that foster belonging for all.

 Helping LGBTQ+ small businesses grow

-Together with the National LGBT Chamber of Commerce (NGLCC) and its affiliate chambers, Grow with Google is providing free tools and training to help LGBTQ+ small businesses adapt and grow.
+Together with the National LGBT Chamber of Commerce (NGLCC) and its affiliate chambers, Grow with Google is providing tools and training to help LGBTQ+ small businesses adapt and grow.

 Learn about Google and Youtube’s latest product initiatives and activations supporting and celebrating the LGBTQ+ community.